Are Pretrained Image Matchers Good Enough for SAR-Optical Satellite Registration?

 We run four experiment tracks: (1)~broad matcher sweeps on SpaceNet9 under deterministic settings; (2)~matching protocol ablations (geometry model, tiling parameters, inlier gating); (3)~geometry-labeled cross-dataset evaluation on SRIF; and (4)~pair-level cross-dataset ranking on SARptical.
 All experiments use fixed pair manifests, fixed random seeds, and identical geometric post-processing per protocol setting.
 Runtime is end-to-end per-pair wall-clock on a single RTX~3090, so speed ranks are comparable within this benchmark.

-\custompar{Variance and reproducibility.} All protocols are deterministic (fixed seeds, fixed manifests); results are phrased diagnostically rather than with statistical significance given only three labeled SpaceNet9 scenes.
-We cross-validate trends on SRIF (600 pairs) and SARptical (40 queries)---checking whether the same matcher families remain competitive under different datasets and metrics, not whether absolute scores are directly comparable.
+\custompar{Variance and reproducibility.} All protocols are deterministic (fixed seeds, fixed manifests).
+We do not report statistical significance because only three labeled SpaceNet9 scenes are available.
+We validate trends on two external datasets, SRIF (600 pairs) and SARptical (40 queries).
+This checks whether the same matcher families remain competitive under different datasets and metrics, not whether absolute scores are directly comparable.
 All manifests, seeds, and protocol parameters are specified in released configuration files.
 Code is made available at { {\url{https://github.com/isaaccorley/rsim}}}.